lingo/formao/README.md

 ## What is it?
 A forms library designed to scaffold HTML forms from your Sequelize models.

+## Installation

+    npm install formao # --save # Use --save to add to your package.json

+By  default, Formao looks for templates in `formao/` inside your views directory.
+You may either copy `node_modules/formao/views/formao/` to your views directory and modify these templates as desired, or you may change where the views are searched for using the `templateDir` option (see [Constructor Options](#options))

 ## Usage example

 ~~~js